-Comparative analysis of frequency of skin appendageal tumours appendageal tumours Skin originate from undifferentiated pluripotent stem cells, which eventually differentiate into particular tumours that are impacted by local vascularity, genetics, and the microenvironment of the dermis and epidermis.
+Skin appendageal tumours originate from undifferentiated pluripotent stem cells, which eventually differentiate into particular tumours that are impacted by local vascularity, genetics, and the microenvironment of the dermis and epidermis.
 They fall into four main categories: tumours that have differentiated into sebaceous glands, eccrine or apocrine glands, or hair follicles.
-The histopathological confirmation remains the gold standard for their diagnosis [17].
-The importance of diagnosing appendageal tumours lies in the fact that, in some instances the presence of these tumours may lead to recognition of a genetic syndromes, like Muir-Torre syndrome associated with sebaceous tumours, Cowden's syndrome with trichilemmomas, etc [18].
+The histopathological confirmation remains the gold standard for their diagnosis [16].
+The importance of diagnosing appendageal tumours lies in the fact that, in some instances the presence of these tumours may lead to recognition of a genetic syndromes, like Muir-Torre syndrome associated with sebaceous tumours, Cowden's syndrome with trichilemmomas, etc [17].
 In the current study, appendageal tumours constituted 13%.
 Majorly tumours were sweat gland originated (43.75%), followed by sebaceous (31.25%) and then follicular tumours (25%) wherein, carcinomas were majorly from sebaceous origin.
-Similarly, Sharma N et al [19] also reported similar findings like that of our study (Table 3).
-Whereas, the studies reported by Sharma A et al [20], Pappala P et al [21], Pujani M et al [22], Rajalakshmi V et al [23], and Nair PS et al [24] differed in reporting sweat gland tumours as the majority, followed by follicular origin and later by sebaceous differentiation (Table 3).
+Similarly, Sharma N et al [18] also reported similar findings like that of our study (Table 3).
+Whereas, the studies reported by Sharma A et al [19], Pappala P et al [20], Pujani M et al [21], Rajalakshmi V et al [22], and Nair PS et al [23] differed in reporting sweat gland tumours as the majority, followed by follicular origin and later by sebaceous differentiation (Table 3).